-But right now it's time to get our vocabulary together, because what's a language with words.
-This step may be very enjoyable to you or it may be very tedious, either way it's a necessary step, but it's relatively small in comparison to setting up the grammar rules or figuring out the sounds of your language, so no worries, it's almost over.
+But right now it's time to get our vocabulary together, because what's a language without words?
+This step may be very enjoyable to you, or it may be very tedious.
+Either way it's a necessary step, but it's relatively small in comparison to setting up the grammar rules or figuring out the sounds of your language.
+So don't worry, it's almost over.

 So, the amount of words you need to be able to communicate well enough about 'normal' things is about 2000-4000, up to about 6000 if you want to have a rich vocabulary in order to express certain ideas in different ways.